SimoneOdegard/reading-notes/README.md

-# reading-notes
-This is my repo for codefellows reading notes.

-## Author
-Simone Odegard

 ### Growth Mindset
 Growth Mindset is believing you can continue **growing** and **learning**.
 It doesn't require talent alone.
 Talent is just a starting point.